Get Involved With Sea LifeO‘ahu

 Fascinating marine animals await you at the end of a mere half-hour drive out of Waikiki.
 Follow Kalaniana‘ole Highway east and up the Makapu‘u coastline—one of the most scenic drives on the island—to arrive at SEA LIFE PARK, situated directly across from Makapu‘u Beach and “Rabbit Island.”
 This East O‘ahu attraction is a place to enjoy the company of dolphins, monk seals, sea lions, rays, sharks, native fish and more!

 With a focus on educational and INTERACTIVE PROGRAMS, Sea Life Park is small enough to enjoy on foot, but diverse enough to be a full-day destination.
 SHOWS and talk sessions with trainers, held throughout the park, are included with the price of admission, as are HANDS-ON EXHIBITS, like the TOUCH POOL and HALE MANU BIRD AVIARY.
-Sea Life Park also offers a set of three-package deals, which includes a combined entrance fee for Sea Life Park, a Pearl Harbor tour and a Diamond Head State Monument tour for a discounted price.
-Visit sealifeparkhawaii.com/pacifichistoricparks for more info.
+Sea Life Park also offers a variety of discounted tickets, deals, and other special offers including 40 percent off for Kama‘aina guests with a Hawai‘i State ID.
+For more info, go to: sealifeparkhawaii.com/plan-a-visit/discounts.

 In our travel guides, find 101 things to do and an insider's look at travel ideas and bargains in your favorite Hawaii vacation spots.
 Get it now.